Keeping Children Safe at Sussex Road Primary School

 Sussex Road Primary School has three Designated Safeguarding Leaders.
 They work together to ensure the environment, the curriculum and school procedures keep children safe.
 All staff are trained to report any concerns they may have about children's welfare in and out of school.
 All concerns are documented and monitored by the DSLs who communicate concerns to outside agencies if necessary.
 DSLs can be contacted using our school Contact Form.
 The DSLs are:

-Carly Birkett Deputy Headteacher
+Carly Birkett Acting Headteacher

-Amanda Flaherty Assistant Headteacher
+Amanda Flaherty Acting Deputy Headteacher

 What will Designated Safeguarding Leaders do if they have a concern about a child's welfare?